-Throughout this paper we assume that all measure preserving transformations are invertible transformations of Lebesgue spaces. \begin{Bob} Two measure preserving systems $(T,X,\mu)$ and $(S,Y,\nu)$ are called disjoint (or have trivial joinings) if $\mu \times \nu$ is the only invariant measure of ${T \times S \colon X \times Y \to X \times Y}$ by $(T \times S) (x,y)=(Tx,Sy)$ with projections $\mu$ and~$\nu$. \end{Bob} The main result of this paper is: \begin{thm} Let $T \colon X \to X$ be $\mu$ ergodic. $(T,X,\mu)$ is disjoint from almost every IET. \end{thm} Disjointness is a way of saying that two dynamical systems are very different.
+Throughout this paper we assume that all measure preserving transformations are invertible transformations of Lebesgue spaces. \begin{Bob} Two measure preserving systems $(T,X,\mu)$ and $(S,Y,\nu)$ are called disjoint (or have trivial joinings) if $\mu \times \nu$ is the only invariant measure of ${T \times S \colon X \times Y \to X \times Y}$ by $(T \times S) (x,y)=(Tx,Sy)$ with projections $\mu$ and~$\nu$. \end{Bob} The main result of this paper is the following theorem. \begin{thm} Let $T \colon X \to X$ be $\mu$ ergodic. $(T,X,\mu)$ is disjoint from almost every IET. \end{thm} Disjointness is a way of saying that two dynamical systems are very different.
 It implies that they have no common factors \cite[p.\ 127 or Theorem 8.4]{glas}.
-For any IET $T$, and any other IET $S$, $STS^{-1}$ is an IET measure conjugate to $T$ and therefore every IET has uncountably many IETs with which it has nontrivial joinings.
-As a consequence of Theorem \ref{disjoint} we obtain: \begin{cor} For any uniquely ergodic IET $T$ and almost every IET $S$, the product $T \times S$ is uniquely ergodic.
-In particular, for almost every pair of IETs $(T,S)$ the product is uniquely ergodic. \end{cor} The present paper proves Theorem \ref{disjoint} by the following criterion \cite[Theorem 2.1]{hp}, see also \cite[Lemma 1]{thouv} and \cite[Theorem 6.28]{glas}. \begin{thm} (Hahn and Parry) If $T_1$ and $T_2$ are ergodic transformations of $(X_1, B_1, m_1)$ and $(X_2, B_2, m_2)$ respectively, and if $U_{T_1}$ and $U_{T_2}$ are spectrally singular modulo constants then $T_1$ and $T_2$ are disjoint. \end{thm} Spectral singularity is established by showing that for any transformation $T$ and almost every IET $S$, there exists a sequence $n_1,n_2,$...\ such that while for any $k$ we have for any $f,g$ in $L^2$ of integral 0, where $\sigma_{f,S}$ and $\sigma_{g,T}$ denote spectral measures (see Section 4).
+For any IET $T$, and any other IET $S$, $STS^{-1}$ is an IET measurably conjugated to $T$ and therefore every IET has uncountably many IETs with which it has nontrivial joinings.
+As a consequence of Theorem \ref{disjoint} we obtain a corollary. \begin{cor} For any uniquely ergodic IET $T$ and almost every IET $S$, the product $T \times S$ is uniquely ergodic.
+In particular, for almost every pair of IETs $(T,S)$ the product is uniquely ergodic. \end{cor} We prove Theorem \ref{disjoint} by the following criterion \cite[Theorem 2.1]{hp}, see also \cite[Lemma 1]{thouv} and \cite[Theorem 6.28]{glas}. \begin{thm} (Hahn and Parry) If $T_1$ and $T_2$ are ergodic transformations of $(X_1, B_1, m_1)$ and $(X_2, B_2, m_2)$ respectively, and if $U_{T_1}$ and $U_{T_2}$ are spectrally singular modulo constants then $T_1$ and $T_2$ are disjoint. \end{thm} Recall that $U_{T_1}$ and $U_{T_2}$ are called spectrally singular modulo constants if for any functions $f \in L^2(m_1)$ and $g \in L^2(m_2)$ with integral zero, the spectral measures $\sigma_{f,T_1}$ and $\sigma_{g,T_2}$ are singular as measures.
+See Section 4 for a definition of spectral measures.
+Spectral singularity is established by showing that for any transformation $T$ and almost every IET $S$, there exists a sequence $n_1,n_2,$...\ such that while for any $k$ we have for any $f\in L^2(m_1)$ and $g\in L^2(\Leb)$ of integral 0.